-As a Turkish local who lived most of his life in Turkey, I will answer all your questions about native languages and secondary languages spoken in Turkey.
+In this article, I will answer all your questions about native languages and secondary languages spoken by Turkish people.

 Let’s start quickly.

 1. Official Language and Native Speakers in Turkey

 |Native Languages in Turkey||Percentage|